-If you decide to experiment with what you can and cannot eat, make sure that you introduce new foods gradually rather than all at once.
+If you decide to experiment with what you can and can't eat, make sure that you introduce new foods gradually rather than all at once.
 This will help you to get used to any foods that you might be sensitive to.

-If you or your child is extremely sensitive to lactose, talk to your GP about your diet.
+If you or your child are extremely sensitive to lactose, talk to your GP about your diet.
 You may need to have regular bone mineral density checks, or you may be referred to a dietitian (an expert in diet and nutrition).
 They can advise you about what foods should be included in your (or your child’s) diet.

 Depending on how mild or severe your lactose intolerance is, you may need to change the amount of milk in your diet.
-For example: